Frugal Homemade Pesto (with Secret Ingredient)

 - With the machine running, add the oil in a fine stream.
 Process until pesto is smooth.
 Adjust salt to taste, if needed (less will be needed if using salted sunflower seeds).

-- To store in the freezer, pour about 1/2 cup into freezer-safe containers, add a shallow layer of olive oil to cover the tops, attach lids, label with date and freeze.
-The frozen pesto keeps for about a year – if it lasts that long.
+- To store in the freezer: pour about a 1/2 cup of pesto into freezer-safe containers, add a shallow layer of olive oil to cover the tops, attach lids, label with date and freeze.

 And please let me know if you try this and like it as much as we do!